microsoft/rats/docs/user_documentation/tutorial_beginners.md

 # Beginners Tutorial

+This tutorial is also available in notebook form.
+See [Tutorial Notebooks](notebooks.md).

 ## "Hello World" Example

 Let's start writing the most simple pipeline that takes no inputs or outputs and prints